wireapp/brand/Tone of Voice.md

 To avoid 'Click here', you can turn your titles or key messages into links (e.g. 'Learn more about seamless conversations').

-To avoid 'More', you can add words to specify exactly what readers will be getting 'more' of, or you can use informative words as the link (e.g. 'More top tips for using Zeta').
+To avoid 'More', you can add words to specify exactly what readers will be getting 'more' of, or you can use informative words as the link (e.g. 'More top tips for using Wire').

 **Note:** Slogans that act as links (e.g. 'Start the conversation') do not take a full stop.
 However, you should use a full stop after a link if it ends the sentence (more applicable to web writing than the UI).